ContinuityControl/ncua/README.md

 You can also scrape this directly from the NCUA module by calling `NCUA.find_credit_union(charter_number)`

+If you pass `nil` into this method, it will raise an `ArgumentError`.
+The NCUA will actually return a 200 without a charter number, but the data on the page is blank.

+If for some reason the NCUA returns a 500 error when directly scraping for credit union details, the gem will raise `NCUA::CreditUnion::ServerError`.
+This can happen if your charter number is invalid.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/ContinuityControl/ncua.